okemawo/CI-CD-Pipeline-with-GitHub-actions/README.md

-# A multicloud CI Pipeline with Github actions
+# A Multicloud CI/CD Pipeline with Github actions

 This project employs a Continuous Integration/Continuous Deployment (CI/CD) pipeline using GitHub Actions.
 The pipeline is defined in the `.github/workflows/cicd.yml` file.